 ⛺ Campsite: Bullara Station A$28 per night

 From Coral Bay to Exmouth was only a 1,5-hour drive, so we left Coral Bay in the afternoon.
 We first caught up with our friends Max & Emily and decided to watch the sunset at Charles Knife Canyon together.
 We packed some snacks, put our blanket right at the side of the edge, took some amazing photos, and just enjoyed the stunning views.
-Charles Knife Canyon is very similar to Kalbarri National Park and we still can’t decide which is our favorite place to watch sunset.
+Charles Knife Canyon is very similar to Kalbarri National Park and we still can’t decide which is our favorite place to watch the sunset.

 The day after our humpback trip, we went back again with Max & Em to watch the sunrise at Charles Knife Canyon.
 We chose to hike the Charles Knife Ridge Walk and couldn’t believe our eyes how stunning it was.
 Watching the sunrise at Charles Knife Canyon was definitely one of the highlights of our road trip in Western Australia.

 On our last day in Exmouth, we did another sunrise mission at Yardie Creek and visited all the beaches around the area.
 Our favorite beach was Turquoise Bay where we did the drift snorkel right from the shore.
-We saw two turtles, a reef shark and lots of beautiful coral.
+We saw two turtles, a reef shark, and lots of beautiful coral.

-On the end of our last day in Exmouth, we went to the Vlaming Head Lighthouse, another lovely spot to watch sunset and spot humpback whales right from the top.
+At the end of our last day in Exmouth, we went to the Vlaming Head Lighthouse, another lovely spot to watch sunset and spot humpback whales right from the top.
 Take a blanket, a bottle of wine, and enjoy… This place is amazing!